 Once installed and properly secured, your Robotiq Vacuum Gripper should be tested with the Robotiq User Interface test software using the provided USB converter.
-To do so:
+To do so :

-- Follow the instructions to install the Robotiq User Interface, or RUI (refer to the instruction manual of the RUI) Use the provided RS-485 to USB converter ACC-ADT-USB-RS485 (refer to the figure below) to plug into a PC with the Robotiq User Interface installed. - 2.
-Power up your Gripper with the previously recommended power supply. - 3.
+1. Follow the instructions to install the Robotiq User Interface, or RUI (refer to the instruction manual of the RUI available on the support website).

+Use the provided RS-485 to USB converter ACC-ADT-USB-RS485 (refer to the figure below) to plug into a PC with the Robotiq User Interface installed.

+- 2. Power up your Gripper with the previously recommended power supply. - 3.
 Execute the RUI software and select "auto-connect" on the connection screen. - 4.
-You are now connected to your Gripper; you can dick "activate" to begin using the Gripper.
+You are now connected to your Gripper; you can click "activate" to begin using the Gripper.